PaxtonAI/paxton-datasets/citator_benchmark/README.md

 Published June 29th, 2024.

 ## Dataset Structure
-The dataset comprises the following columns:
+The dataset contains the following columns:

 - cited_case_name: Name of the case whose status is being evaluated.
 - cited_case_citation: Citation of the cited case.